Entry and exit

 Embassy or Consulate of the Sultanate of Oman for up-to-date information.

-If your passport contains evidence of entry to Israel, or another country's border crossing points with Israel, you'll be denied entry to Oman.
+If your passport contains evidence of entry to Israel, or another country's border crossing points with Israel, you won't be allowed into Oman.

-Omani authorities will not allow you to enter Yemen without authorisation.
+Omani authorities may not allow you to enter Oman from Yemen without prior approval.

-yellow fever is endemic, you'll need a valid Yellow Fever Vaccination Certificate for entry into Oman.
+yellow fever is endemic, you must have a valid Yellow Fever Vaccination Certificate for entry into Oman.
 More information:

 Yellow fever risk and certification requirements (by country, WHO)

-Under Omani law, children born of an Omani father are Omani nationals and require their father's permission to depart Oman.
+Under Omani law, children born of an Omani father are Omani nationals and require their father's permission to leave Oman.

 Embassy or Consulate of the Sultanate of Oman

 Check the expiry date of your Australian passport before you travel.
 Some countries won't let you enter unless your passport is valid for six months from when you plan to leave that country.

 Authorities may not allow you to exit or enter Oman if you're travelling on an emergency passport.
 Contact the nearest Embassy or Consulate of the Sultanate of Oman for the most up-to-date advice.